shariq1989/cookbook/content/recipe/crispy_sesame_tofu.md

 {{< figure src="/images/cst10.jpg" class="instructionFigure">}}

-2. In a small bowl, add the panko, sesame seeds, black pepper, and chili flakes.
+2. In a small bowl, add the panko, white and black sesame seeds, black pepper, and chili flakes.
 Pour this mixture into a small skillet with 1 tsp of sesame oil.
 Toast the mixture for 2-4 minutes.

 {{< figure src="/images/cst3.jpg" class="instructionFigure">}}